kunalranjan19/Portfolio/README.md

 # Portfolio

 Welcome to my portfolio project!
-This web application is built using HTML, CSS, and JavaScript to showcase my frontend development skills and projects.
+This web application is built using HTML, CSS, and JavaScript to showcase my frontend development skills and projects.(under development)

 ## Features